sgmurphy/wordpress-plugins/3d-flipbook-dflip-lite/readme.txt

 We recommend to use lightbox for PDF viewer instead of PDF embed viewer.
 Using embed can result in extra bandwidth for the PDF documents even if the user maynot view the document.

+= How can I become a Contributor? =

+If you want to contribute, go to our [DFlip Lite WordPress Repository](https://github.com/dearhive/3d-flipbook-dflip-lite) and see where you can help.

 == Screenshots ==